-If 240 VAC exists between the L1 and L2 inputs, the energy management feature is disabled and all control relay contacts are closed, energizing all of the controlled loads.
-The Control Module sends a signal to the Display Module which causes the load meter to go blank and all power status indicators to light.
-If the generator is running, the GEN SET service indicator will light, otherwise the 50A service indicator will light on the Display Module.
+If 240 VAC, 50 Amp service is available, the energy management feature is disabled and all control relay contacts are closed, energizing all of the controlled loads.
+The Control Module sends a signal to the Display Module which causes the load meter to go blank, the 50 AMP service indicator to light, and all power status indicators to light.